Choosing A Therapist: The Different Types of Therapy For Mental Health

 Many psychotherapy treatments are done one-on-one between an individual and a psychotherapist.
 You may refer to articles online to learn what individual therapy is. and how it works.
 Still, therapy can also happen in a couple, group, or family setting, depending on the client's needs.

 Psychotherapists are mental health professionals, like psychologists, psychiatrists, and clinical social workers.
-They can also be counselors with a psychology or social work degree, and often work with their patients to treat cognitive or behavior concerns or conditions such as eating disorders, bipolar disorder, or anxiety conditions.
+They can also be counselors with a psychology or social work degree and often work with their patients to treat cognitive or behavioral concerns or conditions such as eating disorders, bipolar disorder, or anxiety conditions.
 Psychotherapy provides mental health support, and therapists cannot prescribe medications.
 Psychiatrists, who are medical doctors, can prescribe medication, perform medical and diagnostic testing, and offer counseling.

 Therapy is often recommended as a first-line treatment for various mental illnesses and emotional challenges, and it may be used in conjunction with prescribed medication.
 Consult your primary healthcare provider before stopping, starting, or changing medication.
 While psychotherapy can be an effective option for addressing mental health problems, if you are having an emergency, you may need to contact a trained crisis counselor or emergency services instead.